 The First Week: Positioning and Latch

 You may have noticed this description is long.
-Be assured that many mothers have successfully accomplished breastfeeding their babies for centuries and you too will learn how to best position your baby.
-These suggestions are not meant to tell the mother that if she follows all the steps the position will be “right”.
+Be assured that many nursing parents have successfully accomplished breastfeeding their babies for centuries and you too will learn how to best position your baby.
+These suggestions are not meant to tell you that if you follow all the steps the position will be “right”.
 The suggestions are meant to gives you ideas on how you and your baby can learn to breastfeed and enjoy the breastfeeding experience.

 However, like other seemingly simple tasks, it takes a lot of words to describe what other mothers have found works well for them.
-LLL Leaders are experienced in guiding mothers through the positioning process.
+LLL Leaders are experienced in guiding mothers and other nursing parents through the positioning process.
 If you feel overwhelmed by preparing to breastfeed your baby, contact your local Leader for information and support.
-She will be happy to simplify matters for you.
+They will be happy to simplify matters for you.

 In the first three to five days after birth, if you experience nipple soreness beyond a slight tenderness when your baby latches on, it may be a sign that something isn’t right with the baby latch, position, or suck.
 An adjustment to the latch or positioning can help your baby be more comfortable.
 When you have mastered the “dance” of breastfeeding, sore or cracked nipples are allowed to heal.

 If nipple pain worsens after the early days of breastfeeding your nipple pain may be due to other causes like thrush, bacterial infection, or tongue-tie.
-Contact a La Leche League Leader or lactation consultant for help if you need further assistance to improve your sore nipples.
+Contact an LLLeader for help if you need further assistance to improve your sore nipples.
 See information on sore nipples for more information.

 Learn to recognize your baby’s early feeding cues so you have time to get in a good position before he becomes desperately hungry.
-Early cues include opening his mouth, moving his head side to side – also known as rooting reflex or sucking on hands and fingers.
-Don’t wait for baby to cry to let you know he is hungry.
+Early cues include your baby opening their mouth, moving their head side to side – also known as the rooting reflex or sucking on hands and fingers.
+Don’t wait for baby to cry to let you know they are hungry.
 Crying is a very late hunger cue.

 Basic Steps for Positioning